cplab/sapicore/README.rst

 Authors
 -------

-- Neuromorphic algorithms by Ayon Borthakur.
+A project of the Computational Physiology Laboratory at Cornell University.

-- Chen Yang.
+- Neuromorphic algorithms by Ayon Borthakur and Thomas Cleland.
 - Framework architecture by Matthew Einhorn.